 The millennials got their name from the fact that they became adults around the turn of the millennium.

-Having grown up with technology, it’s not surprising that this generation loves their digital gadgets.
+Having grown up with technology, it's not surprising that this generation loves their digital gadgets.
 Social media is an integral part of their lives.
-This generation uses email, text messaging, but especially social media platforms like Instagram and Twitter constantly.
+This generation uses email, text messaging, but especially social media platforms like Instagram and Twitter regularly.

 Delayed transition to adulthood